fxnlabs/function-node/README.md

 2.  **Get Your Node Address:**

-    Once the node has started and created the `nodekey.json` file, you can get your node's address.
+    Once the node has started and created the `nodekey.json` file in `~/.fxn`, you can get your node's address.

     ```bash
     go run github.com/fxnlabs/function-node/cmd/fxn account get